Helene von Forster: Life

 While still a young woman she began to write lyric poems, as well as more light-hearted poetry, volumes of which she published.
 She donated the proceeds to charitable causes.
 She contributed a short comedy to a celebration of the Pegnesischer Blumenorden (a misleadingly named Nuremberg literary society).
 Further stage pieces followed, such as "Das Burgweiblein" ("The Burgess") in 1902, "Im Hause Martin Behaims" in 1907 (which premiered, appropriately, on German Geography Day) and "Historie einer Urne" ("History of an Urn") in 1913, a "Festspiel" written to celebrate the 44th congress of the German Society of Anthropology, Ethnology and Early History.

 Von Forster also deployed her literary talent and reputation in the service of the women's movement in which she engaged during or by 1893.
-That was when she teamed up with Bertha Kipfmüller and set up, formally on 16 November, the Nuremberg section of the Frauenwohl ("Women's Welfare Association"), committed to improving conditions for women in the city and surrounding region.
+That was when she teamed up with Bertha Kipfmüller and set up, formally on 16 November, the Nuremberg section of the Verein Frauenwohl ("Women's Welfare Association"), committed to improving conditions for women in the city and surrounding region.
 Helene von Forster became the association's the first chairwoman.
 Membership soon reached 2,000.
-The association organised evening classes covering matters such as home economics and budgeting, handcrafts and languages.
+The association organised evening classes covering matters such as home economics and budgeting, handicrafts and languages.
 They founded and ran the "New Nuremberg Women's Labour School" ("Neue Nürnberger Frauenarbeitsschule") and, from 1898, Bavaria's first post-natal women's hostel alongside the newly built city hospital in the St. Johannis quarter.
 This had what was seen as the important practical benefit of enabling working woman the chance to bring their babies into the world under medical supervision.

 In 1894 she also organised a Nuremberg group of the Allgemeiner Deutscher Frauenverein literally, "General German Women's Association", a national umbrella organisation that had been in place since the 1860s, but which was undergoing major expansion nationally during the 1890s.
 She became a long-standing member of the regional executive.
 This organisation took an interest in various issues associated with the evolving women's movement, but its principal focus was on women's training and education.
 Van Forster became the first chairwoman of the Nuremberg group.
 In her committee work she was commended for her nimble use of words and also for the human intuition and warmth with which she guided the meetings she chaired.
-Meanwhile, her book "Die Frau, die Gehilfin des Mannes", which had been published the previous year, was finding a growing resonance.
+Meanwhile, her book Die Frau, die Gehilfin des Mannes, which had been published the previous year, was finding a growing resonance.
 Between 1895 and 1909 she founded or co-founded several further organisations with the purpose of improving the condition of women.